bmtreuherz/ARTourServer/Readme.md

 ```
 {
     "success": true,
     "message": "Login Succesfull!",
-    "token": "eyJhbGciOiJI", // Will be much longer than this
-    "expirationDate": 1508901104, // This is a unix timestamp
     "user": {
         "_id": "597199a2dfd4c658bbb82131",
         "email": "bradleymtreuherz@gmail.com",
         "displayName": "Bradley Treuherz",
         "password": "password",
-        "__v": 0
+        "__v": 0,
+        "token": "eyJhbGciOiJI", // Will be much longer than this
+        "tokenExpiration": 1508901104, // This is a unix timestamp
     }
 }
 ```